amynguy86/AdvanceOS/README.txt

 Use the MakeFile to compile.
 All the object files and executables will be in the inst directory(created by makefile)

-Use the Client to update the
+Use the Client to update and read from the server

 Running Instructions
 Client Commands: